-- Any amount paid with your request for an extension on Form 4868 or 2350 (use the following chart to find the corresponding line).
+• Any amount paid with your request for an extension on Form 4868 or 2350 (use the following chart to find the corresponding line).
 Also include any amount paid with a credit or debit card or the Electronic Federal Tax Payment System (EFTPS) used to get an extension of time to file, but do not include the convenience fee you were charged.
-Also include any amount paid by electronic funds withdrawal. - The amount of the check or money order you sent with your original return, the amount paid with a credit or debit card or the EFTPS, or by electronic funds withdrawal.
+Also include any amount paid by electronic funds withdrawal.

+• The amount of the check or money order you sent with your original return, the amount paid with a credit or debit card or the EFTPS, or by electronic funds withdrawal.
 Also include any additional payments you made after it was filed.
 However, do not include payments of interest or penalties, or the convenience fee you were charged for paying with a credit or debit card.

-IF you are THEN the corresponding line on Form amending tax year 1040 is: 1040A is: 1040EZ is: 2011 68 41 (write-in amount) 9 (write-in amount) 2009 and 2010 68 44 (write-in amount) 10 (write-in amount) 2008 67 43 (write-in amount) 10 (write-in amount)
+IF you are THEN the corresponding line on Form amending tax year 1040 is: 1040A is: 1040EZ is: 2011 or 2012 68 41 (write-in amount) 9 (write-in amount) 2009 or 2010 68 44 (write-in amount) 10 (write-in amount)